 While you’ll often find them growing near each other, it is nothing to worry about if you get the two confused since they are both safe plants to use.

-Henbit is an edible weed that is medicinal, has anti-inflammatory properties, and is also good for the digestive system.
+Henbit is an edible weed and a useful herb, used in folk medicine similarly to purple dead nettle.
 It makes a wonderful cup of tea after a spring foraging outing!

 Self-Heal